 Course learning outcomes

 JCU graduates are committed to lifelong learning, intellectual development, and to the display of exemplary personal, professional and ethical standards.
 They have a sense of their place in the tropics and are charged with professional, community, and environmental responsibility.
 JCU graduates appreciate the need to embrace and be acquainted with the Aboriginal and Torres Strait Islander Peoples of Australia.
 They are committed to reconciliation, diversity and sustainability.
 They exhibit a willingness to lead and to contribute to the intellectual, environmental, cultural, economic and social challenges of regional, national, and international communities of the tropics.

 In the context of a JCU graduate on successful completion of the Bachelor of Business graduates will be able to:

 BU1007:03 Principles of Data Analysis for Business

 Select one of the following options:

 Select a second major.
-Please refer to Table A for possible double major combinations.
+Please refer to Table A for possible double major combinations for Singapore campus only

 Option 2 (Minors and/or Electives)

-Select a minor from Table B that is different to your major or 6 credit points of level 2 subjects, 3 credit points of level 2 or 3 subjects, 3 credit points of level 3 subjects
+Select a minor from Table B that is different to your major or 6 credit points of any level 2 subjects, 3 credit points of any level 2 or 3 subjects, 3 credit points of any level 3 subjects